VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Key System Components

 The \textit{modular architecture} of VoteLab prioritizes the separation of system components and leverages API calls for the communication interface, enabling seamless integration, replacement, or addition of code components.
 This design approach ensures flexibility, adaptability, and scalability, allowing for the inclusion of new code segments, such as an iOS application, or the integration of additional voting methods without disrupting the existing framework architecture.

-VoteLab is implemented using the Android Studio platform, utilizing Java, and Microsoft .NET for the Web application.
-Figure 1 depicts the architecture of the platform, which consists of three interactive parts: (i) an Android application enabling voters to actively participate in elections, (ii) a database server responsible for the storage and management of the collected data, (iii) a dedicated Web dashboard supporting the voting design with an intuitive and user-friendly interface.
-In the rest of this section, we illustrate a detailed description of each component, emphasizing its distinct functionalities and features.
+VoteLab is implemented using Android Studio, utilizing Java, and Microsoft .NET for the Web application.
+Figure~\ref{fig:merged}a depicts the architecture, which consists of three interactive parts: (i) an Android application enabling voters to actively participate in elections, (ii) a database server responsible for the storage and management of the collected data, (iii) a dedicated Web dashboard supporting the voting design with an intuitive and user-friendly interface.